pwlin/cordova-plugin-file-opener2/README.md

 Requirements
 -------------
+The following platforms and versions are supported:

-- Android 4 or higher / iOS 6 or higher / WP8
+- Android 4.4+ / iOS 9+ / WP8
-- Cordova 3.0 or higher
+- Cordova 6.0 or higher

+Versions lower than this may still work, but are not tested.

 Installation
 -------------